abid123456/APIMiner/README.md

 ```

 How to compile:
-1. Start by executing make command in MSYS2 MINGW32 mode in the project directory
+1. Start by executing `mingw32-make` command on Windows command prompt (cmd) in the project directory
-2. Execute make command in Windows command prompt (cmd) in the same directory
+2. Execute `make` on MSYS2 MINGW64 in the same directory
-3. Now alternate between executing make in MINGW64 mode and MINGW32 mode until compilation is done (make shows "Nothing to be done for 'all'".)
+3. Execute `make` on MSYS2 MINGW32, then again on MSYS2 MINGW64

+The binaries can then be found in `./bin/` folder.

 Have fun!